fluxcd/website/content/en/docs/migration/helm-operator-migration.md

 ### Are automated image updates supported?

-Not yet, but the feature is under active development.
-See the [image update feature parity section on the roadmap](/docs/roadmap/#flux-image-update-feature-parity) for updates on this topic.
+Yes, image updates are supported for `HelmRelease` as well as any other Kubernetes custom resources stored in Git.
+See the [Image Update Guide](/docs/guides/image-update/#configure-image-update-for-custom-resources) for more information.

 ### How do I automatically apply my `HelmRelease` resources to the cluster?

 If you are currently a Flux v1 user, you can commit the `HelmRelease` resources to Git, and Flux will automatically apply them to the cluster like any other resource.
-It does however not support automated image updates for Helm Controller resources.

 If you are not a Flux v1 user or want to fully migrate to Flux v2, the [Kustomize Controller](/docs/components/kustomize/controller/) will serve your needs.